jenkinsci/artifact-manager-s3-plugin/README.md

 ## No valid session credentials

-The AWS credentilas has to have the token attribute, Basic AWS credentials are not valid.
+The AWS credentials has to have the token attribute, Basic AWS credentials are not valid.
 You would see the following errors in the Jenkins Logs

 ```